Skip to main content

 Deadline Rules

-This is useful for building deadline calculators or understanding when a trademark’s next action is due.
+Useful for building deadline calculators, surfacing statutory citations alongside an alert, or exposing what your customers can expect for a given jurisdiction.
 The Signa API covers deadline rules for 21 jurisdictions.

 Statuses